nabil2i/nabil2i/README.md

 ### Hi there 👋!
 My name is Nabil.
-I am a Software & Telecoms Engineer.
+I am a Telecoms& Software Engineer.
 I'm excited about providing appropriate, easy and sustainable solutions to concrete issues in the world using technology.

 ## Skills and Expertise
 Programming Languages: Python, C, Java, SQL, HTML/CSS, Javascript